 Content planning and workflow strategizing is key to avoiding bottlenecks in the development of your SaaS marketing content.
 Why?
 It facilitates smooth communication, ensures everyone’s on the same page, and puts plans and processes in place to keep high-quality, relevant content flowing.

-How your B2B SaaS company should handle content planning and workflow strategizing
+How to handle content planning and workflow strategizing

 Effective content planning and workflow strategizing involve preparing your external content writer for success before the writing even begins.
 It also means creating a clear revisions process so everyone knows what to expect.